gustavodiasag/SimPLer/README.md

 ## Substitution

-The implementation of variables consider the **substitution model** of evaluation, where the value of a variable is substituted for its name throughout the scope of that name, as soon as a binding of the variable is found.
+The implementation of variables use the **substitution model** of evaluation, where the value of a variable is substituted for its name throughout the scope of that name, as soon as a binding of the variable is found.

-A notation `e'{e/x}` is used to determine the expression `e'` with `e` substituted for `x`.
-So anywhere `x` appears in `e'`, it should be replaced with `e`, and this model is defined for each of the languages' constructs:
+For SimPL (which is composed of expressions), the notation `e'{e/x}` is used to determine the expression `e'` with `e` substituted for `x`.
+So anywhere `x` appears in `e'`, it should be replaced with `e`.
+For Core OCaml, the same logic is applied, but since it supports a value abstraction, the notation changes slightly to `e{v/x}`.
+This model is defined for each of the languages' constructs, but given that Core OCaml is a superset of SimPL, only its rules are specified:

 ### Constants

 Variables cannot appear in them (e.g., `x` cannot syntactically occur in `42`), so substitution leaves constants unchanged.

 ```
-i{e/x} = i
+i{v/x} = i

-b{e/x} = b
+b{v/x} = b
 ```

 ### Operators and conditionals